ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 In  2022,  all  new  referral  agents  were  screened  for  their responsible practices before we engaged them.
 The Marketing  Department  screens  on  new  applicants  while the  Credit  Review  Department  screens  existing  applicants.
 All new customers were also screened for their profiles and repayment  ability.
 We  have  achieved  our  targets  and  will continue the good practice, to maintain 100% screening for new customers and agents in the following year.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000036_5d3bdbc1e22c10c4695ca8fb1683929896b0823e5c960cf65dec5dc656a9b9df.png)
+**Description**: The image shows two people, presumably business colleagues, reviewing documents on a table; one person is pointing to something on a document with their index finger while the other person is pointing at the same document with a pen, suggesting they are discussing or analyzing financial data or business strategy represented by the charts and graphs visible on the papers.

 ## Customer Experience